 To find out the names of standard objects and their fields for use in Apex, refer to the Object Reference for Salesforce and Lightning Platform.

 For custom objects, look up the object and field API names in your org.
-From Setup, enter Objects in the Quick Find box, then select Objects, and then click your object’s name.
+From Setup, click the Object Manager tab to the right of the Home tab, and then click your object’s name.

 Account acct = new Account();